alan-turing-institute/asg-research-communications/onboarding.md

 ## Long list of projects

 The ASG Community Manager has compiled a long list of a project curated by ASG project leads and Research Application Managers.
-Please browse through the information provided in this document (READ ONLY): [Link to be added by Achintya].
+Please browse through the information provided [in this document](https://thealanturininstitute-my.sharepoint.com/:x:/g/personal/arao_turing_ac_uk/ETV-miIocs1Lv4Ss305GLG8B45egy4bx-NyP480dHBe3JQ?e=c6NbHU) (internal to the Turing).

 This document provides a summary of each project, researchers involved in those projects, relevant links/resources, specific cross-theme project/white paper where those projects can be highlighted and current contributors to the ASG white paper involved in writing about them.
 This is a good place to start as you can get an overview of what projects are being considered to be highlighted in the white papers and which project you would like to write about or review (you don't have to be personally leading those projects).